-As chilly temperatures begin to blanket many parts of the country, it can mean only one thing: It’s time to prepare for the winter flying season!
+Chilly temperatures are on their way, and it’s time to prep for the winter flying season!
 On the one hand, the winter months can be truly enjoyable for aviators, bringing dense air that results in smoother flights with better performance.
 On the other hand, freezing temperatures, snow, and ice can present a number of challenges.

-Flying during the cold months may not be everyone’s cup of tea, but it can be a healthy choice for both pilot and plane.
-It’s an obvious way to stay current and proficient while keeping your aircraft active and ready to fly throughout the year.
-But before you bundle up and head out for a winter flight, it’s important to think about keeping your airplane warm, too!
+Flying during the cold months may not be everyone’s cup of tea, but it’s an obvious way to stay current and proficient while keeping your aircraft active and ready to fly throughout the year.
+Before you bundle up and head out for a winter flight, it’s important to think about keeping your airplane warm, too!

 Aircraft engine oil tends to become thick and gooey as the temperature drops, restricting oil flow to the engine’s internal components.
 A cold-soaked engine is not only difficult to start, but when it does start, it may result in abnormal damage to the engine, shortened TBO, and potentially engine failure.
 However, oil viscosity isn’t the only factor to be concerned with when it comes to preheating your aircraft engine.
 Clearance matters, too!